Getting Started

 Visual inconsistencies

-Section titled “Visual inconsistencies”If elements included by this package look or feel off, it is likely due to an incorrect @layer
+Section titled “Visual inconsistencies”If elements included by this package look or feel off, it is likely due to an incorrect @layer order in your CSS.

-For example, if you are using Tailwind CSS, make sure that its layers are defined before the sitegraph
+For example, if you are using Tailwind CSS, make sure that its layers are defined before the sitegraph layer:

 @layer base, components, utilities, sitegraph;